gjwgit/aztranslate/README.md

 transactions is available from https://azure.microsoft.com/free/.
 Once set up visit https://ms.portal.azure.com and Create a resource under AI and Machine Learning called Text Translations.
-Once created you can access the web API subscription key from the portal.
-This will be prompted for in the demo.
+Once created you can access the web API subscription key and location from the portal.
+These will be prompted for in the demo.

 Please note that this is *closed source software* which limits your freedoms and has no guarantee of ongoing availability.